theserverlessway/awsinfo/scripts/commands/ecs/tasks.md

 # `awsinfo ecs tasks [-s] [cluster-filter]* -- [task-filter]*`

-List all running tasks for a Cluster.
+List all running tasks for a Cluster sorted by Task Definition name and CreatedAt Timestamp.

 ## Options